-Upon seeing my portfolio at the renowned Bologna Children’s Book Fair in Spain, Candlewick Press published my first children’s book, The Patchwork Path.
+Upon seeing my portfolio at the renowned Bologna Children’s Book Fair in Spain, I was hired to illustrate my first children’s book project.
+The Patchwork Path, published by Candlewick Press, took over two years to complete, and hit bookshelves in 2005.
 It would prove to be an influential project in my portfolio, and has shaped the direction of my illustration career.
 Painted in oils.

 THE PATCHWORK PATH, published by Candlewick Press (2005)

 written by Bettye Stroud and illustrated by Erin Susanne Bennett

 A historical fiction story about the use of quilts during the Underground Railroad.